Konamiman/Nextor/.ai/PLAN.md

 The first question is: when to provide a ghost drive for a drive that identifies as a floppy disk at boot time?

-Idea: when Nextor detects that one of the scanned devices for a given driver is a floppy disk drive, query information for all othe other devices in the same driver.
+Idea: when Nextor detects that one of the scanned devices for a given driver is a floppy disk drive, query information for all the other devices in the same driver.
 If none of them is a floppy disk drive, then assign a ghost drive for the device being originally queried (the drive having the following letter).
 Additionally, when a ghost drive has been assigned for a driver, don't assign any more for any other driver.

 This more or less mimics the original behavior of MSX computers: when only one disk drive was present, a ghost drive was assigned; when two drives were present, no ghost drive was assigned.